 Challenges of GP locum work

-On top of these challenges, a GP Locum’s schedule may often be overwhelming, with extended hours, weekend duties and being on call, leading to fatigue and burnout.
+On top of these challenges, a GP locum’s schedule may often be overwhelming, with extended hours, weekend duties, and being on call, leading to fatigue and burnout.
 The unpredictable nature of the work can also contribute to stress and uncertainty about future employment arrangements.

-Moreover, there can exist an implicit supervisor-employee dynamic which might lead to GP Locum doctors feeling they are undervalued.
+Moreover, there can exist an implicit supervisor-employee dynamic that might lead to GP locum doctors feeling they are undervalued.
 Supervisors may treat Locum doctors as temporary workers who are not part of the established staff, leading to experiences of isolation and lack of inclusion.
 Some GP Locums have expressed a feeling of being either overworked or undervalued, which can lead to reaching out to third-party Locum service providers or seeking new employment elsewhere.

-Despite the numerous challenges associated with GP Locum Work, several strategies can be implemented to mitigate the difficulties that locum doctors face.
-One key aspect is developing effective communication channels between the Locum doctors, supervisors and patient care teams.
+Despite the numerous challenges associated with GP locum work, several strategies can be implemented to mitigate the difficulties that locum doctors face.
+One key aspect is developing effective communication channels between the locum doctors, supervisors, and patient care teams.
 This will ensure that all parties involved are well-informed and up-to-date on the patient’s status, leading to better continuity of care.

 For healthcare professionals who crave diversity and adaptability in their work, GP locum jobs offer an ideal career option.
-Experienced GPs with a qualification can explore opportunities for locum work through various channels such as GP recruitment portals, recruitment agencies or by contacting healthcare organisations directly.
-The range of available work includes sessional, in-hours and out-of-hours, which provides locums with flexibility that can suit their lifestyle.
+Experienced GPs with a qualification can explore opportunities for locum work through various channels, such as GP recruitment portals, recruitment agencies, or by contacting healthcare organisations directly.
+The range of available work includes sessional, in-hours, and out-of-hours, which provides locums with flexibility that can suit their lifestyle.